1211711/cogsi2526-1211711-1210631/CA2/Part2/README.md

                }
            }
         ```
+       1. The task is of type `Delete`, which is a built-in Gradle task used to delete files and directories
-       1. In the task first the path of the directory to be cleaned is retrieved by calling the `targetDirPath` function
+       2. The path of the directory to be cleaned is retrieved by calling the `targetDirPath` function
              ```
              def targetDirPath = {
                  def path = providers.gradleProperty("dirPath").orElse("build/deployment/dev")

                  return path.get()
              }
            ```
-          This function checks for a project property named `dirPath` passed via the command line using `-PdirPath=your/path`.
+           This function checks for a project property named `dirPath` passed via the command line using `-PdirPath=test/path`.
            If the property is not provided, it defaults to `build/deployment/dev`.
 This was created to allow flexibility in
-          specifying different target directories without changing the build script.
+           specifying different target directories without changing the build script
        2. Use the `delete` method to remove all contents of the specified directory
    2. Create `copySource` task in order to copy the source files to a specific directory
         ```